Britain urged to freak out

 The alarmist punctuation mark, which is the graphical representation of unbridled panic, probably refers to the cold weather.

-However the symbol’s ambiguous nature means that it could equally refer to nuclear war, an anal bleeding pandemic or a shortage of chocolate.
+However the symbol’s ambiguous nature means that it could equally refer to nuclear war, an anal bleeding pandemic or a shortage of crisps.

 Meteorologist Tom Logan said: “At this point all we can say for certain is ‘massive exclamation mark in a triangle’.